-- 14.1/15-inch TFT (Thin-Film Transistor) color LCD display with SXGA+ (Super Extended Graphics Array Plus) resolution. - Up to 1400?1050 resolution on an external monitor - Simultaneous display on LCD and external monitor, which is useful when you have a presentation as you can control the screen from your computer and face the audience at the same time. - S-video support allows the connection of a TV set, and simultaneous display on TV and external monitor. - Multi-display capability, which allows you to expand your desktop on the screen to another display device so that you have more desktop space to work on. - Power Management.
+- 14.1/15-inch TFT (Thin-Film Transistor) color LCD display with 1024x768 XGA resolution - Simultaneous display on LCD and external CRT (VGA), which is useful when you have a presentation as you can control the screen from your computer and face the audience at the same time. - Multi-display capability, which allows you to expand your desktop on the screen to another display device so that you have more desktop space to work on. - Power Management.